«الشورى» لجامعة الملك عبدالعزيز: طوروا مؤشرات تقييم الشراكات والاتفاقيات الدولية

 وضمن موضوعات مذكرات التفاهم والاتفاقيات المدرجة على جدول أعمال هذه الجلسة، وافق المجلس على مشروع مذكرة تفاهم بين وزارة الشؤون الإسلامية والدعوة والإرشاد في المملكة العربية السعودية والمجلس الأعلى للشؤون الإسلامية في جمهورية تنزانيا المتحدة في مجال الشؤون الإسلامية.

-The Council reviewed the agenda for its eighteenth regular session at the beginning of the meeting and made the necessary decisions regarding the items included.
+At the beginning of the session, the Council reviewed the agenda for its eighteenth regular session and made the necessary decisions regarding the items included.

-During the session, the Shura Council issued a decision calling on King Abdulaziz University to measure the impact of its transformative initiatives on achieving full readiness for the implementation of the Universities System, issued by Royal Decree No. M/27 dated 2/3/1441 AH, and to evaluate its contribution to its effective and sustainable application.
+During the session, the Shura Council issued a decision urging King Abdulaziz University to measure the impact of its transformative initiatives on achieving full readiness for the implementation of the university system, issued by Royal Decree No. M/27 dated 2/3/1441 AH, and to evaluate its contribution to its effective and sustainable application.

-The Council made its decision after listening to a response from the Council member and Chairman of the Education and Scientific Research Committee, Dr. Nasser Tayran, regarding the opinions and observations expressed by Council members concerning the annual report of King Abdulaziz University for the academic year 2022, which was discussed during this session.
+The Council made its decision after listening to a response from Council member and Chairman of the Education and Scientific Research Committee, Dr. Nasser Tayran, regarding the opinions and observations expressed by Council members concerning the annual report of King Abdulaziz University for the academic year 2022, after it was presented for discussion during this session.

-The Council demanded in its decision that King Abdulaziz University develop performance indicators to assess the effectiveness of existing partnerships and international agreements in achieving its strategic goals and supporting the university's institutional development path.
+The Council demanded that King Abdulaziz University develop performance indicators to evaluate the effectiveness of partnerships and international agreements - currently in effect - in achieving its strategic goals and supporting the university's institutional development path.

 Excellence and Diversity in Services and Programs

-During this session, the Council discussed the annual report of King Abdulaziz University for the academic year 2024, after listening to a report presented by the Education and Scientific Research Committee, followed by the committee chairman, Dr. Nasser Tayran, regarding the contents of the annual report of King Abdulaziz University for the academic year 2024.
+During this session, the Council discussed the annual report of King Abdulaziz University for the academic year 2024, after listening to a report presented by the Education and Scientific Research Committee, followed by Council member and Committee Chairman Dr. Nasser Tayran, regarding what was included in the annual report of King Abdulaziz University for the academic year 2024.

 After the committee's report was presented for discussion, Council members expressed several observations and opinions regarding the report.
 Council member Dr. Lubna Al-Ajmi emphasized the importance of enhancing King Abdulaziz University's institutional efforts by building direct indicators that measure the scientific, research, and community experience alongside general indicators.

-For his part, Council member Abdullah Al-Tawi urged King Abdulaziz University to work on expanding its connection with the community through active participation in social responsibility, and to excel and diversify the services and programs offered in this field, pointing out the importance of enhancing the university's online presence and ensuring that its website is effective and distinguished.
+For his part, Council member Abdullah Al-Tawi urged King Abdulaziz University to work on expanding the university's connection with the community through active participation in social responsibility, and excellence and diversity in the services and programs provided in this field, pointing out the importance of focusing on the university's electronic presence and ensuring that its website is effective and distinguished.

-Council member Nasser Al-Dughither praised the university's efforts, especially regarding individuals with disabilities, and providing all means necessary to facilitate everything related to this valued group, emphasizing the importance of showcasing what the university is doing to motivate other universities in the Kingdom to highlight the achievements and talents of individuals with disabilities.
+Council member Nasser Al-Dughither praised the university's efforts, especially regarding individuals with disabilities, and providing all means necessary to facilitate everything related to this precious group, noting the importance of highlighting what the university is doing to motivate other universities in the Kingdom to showcase the achievements and talents of individuals with disabilities.

 Labor Market Needs and Development Requirements

-For his part, Council member Dr. Fahd Al-Aqran called on King Abdulaziz University to align its goals with measurement indicators and governance to ensure their reflection on scientific outputs and the needs of the labor market and development requirements.
+For his part, Council member Dr. Fahd Al-Aqran called on King Abdulaziz University to align its goals with measurement indicators and governance to ensure their reflection on scientific outputs, labor market needs, and development requirements.

 Measuring Employment Rates for Graduates of "Al-Hudood"

-During this session, the Council discussed the annual report of Northern Borders University for the academic year 2024, after listening to a report presented by the Education and Scientific Research Committee, followed by the committee chairman, Dr. Nasser Tayran, regarding the contents of the annual report of Northern Borders University.
+During this session, the Council discussed the annual report of Northern Borders University for the academic year 2024, after listening to a report presented by the Education and Scientific Research Committee, followed by Council member and Committee Chairman Dr. Nasser Tayran, regarding what was included in the annual report of Northern Borders University.

-Among the topics of memoranda of understanding and agreements included in the agenda of this session, the Council approved a draft memorandum of understanding between the Ministry of Islamic Affairs, Call, and Guidance in the Kingdom of Saudi Arabia and the Supreme Council for Islamic Affairs in the United Republic of Tanzania in the field of Islamic affairs.
+Among the topics of memorandums of understanding and agreements included in the agenda of this session, the Council approved a draft memorandum of understanding between the Ministry of Islamic Affairs, Da'wah, and Guidance in the Kingdom of Saudi Arabia and the Supreme Council for Islamic Affairs in the United Republic of Tanzania in the field of Islamic affairs.